Create a Let's Encrypt wildcard certificate

 dig TXT _acme-challenge.example.com @1.1.1.1

---manual: DNS value is set manually.--preferred-challenges dns: Use DNS-01 Challenge.-d example.com: Add additional root domain.-d '*.example.com': Include wildcard domain.
+certonly: Obtain or renew a certificate without installing it.--manual: Set the DNS value manually.--preferred-challenges dns: Use the DNS-01 challenge.-d example.com: Include the root domain.-d '*.example.com': Include the wildcard domain.

-The root domain and the wildcard domain are separate names.
-If only *.example.com is requested, example.com itself is not automatically included.
+The root domain and wildcard domain are separate names.
+If only *.example.com is requested, example.com is not included automatically.

-If both names are requested at the same time, multiple TXT records with the same name may be required.
-This is allowed in DNS and is exactly where validations often fail because an existing TXT value is accidentally replaced.
+When both names are requested together, multiple TXT records with the same name may be required.
+DNS supports this, and validation often fails at this exact point because an existing TXT value is overwritten accidentally.

-After successful issuance, the files are typically located at:
+After successful issuance, the files are typically stored under:

 /etc/letsencrypt/live/example.com/